saveyak/FusionTable-Map-custom-legend/README.md

 5) Host your new template file on a web server.
 One advantage to using GitHub is its Pages features, which is how I display the Demo sites above.

-Polygon maps are similar in design: see
+##Polygon maps are similar in design: see
 - http://www.mulinblog.com/tutorial-embed-a-google-fusion-tables-map-with-a-legend-to-a-wordpress-post
 - http://gmaps-samples.googlecode.com/svn/trunk/fusiontables/legend_template.html

+##See also
-See also the Searchable Map Template by @DerekEder at http://derekeder.com/searchable_map_template/, which is a more sophisticated solution to the non-numerical legend category problem
+- Searchable Map Template by @DerekEder at http://derekeder.com/searchable_map_template/, which is a more sophisticated solution to the non-numerical legend category problem